50 mg 100 capsules – new capsule count

 Sex hormone levels rise during supplementation with DHEA with the added benefit of lowering the stress hormone cortisol.
 Some noticeable benefits are improvements in muscle strength, mineral density, and a reduction in body fat.
 DHEA supplementation in women aged 70-79 improves sexual desire, arousal, activity, and satisfaction while improving menopausal symptoms in younger women.

 DHEA supplementation has impressive benefits for brain function.
-Both DHEA and Pregnenolone, called neurosteroids, protect brain cells from damage.
-25 mg daily supplement of DHEA can increase cognitive test scores and prevent the deterioration of mental function used for daily activities.
+DHEA is called neurosteroid and can protect brain cells from damage.
+50 mg daily supplement of DHEA can increase cognitive test scores and prevent the deterioration of mental function used for daily activities.
 And many studies have demonstrated the importance of taking DHEA supplements for improving mental sharpness and a general sense of well-being.

 Supplemental DHEA and some of the possibilities by over 4000 scientific studies conducted throughout the world over the last 40 years.

 In a study at the University of California School of Medicine, La Jolla, DHEA was given to 13 men and 17 women aged 40 to 70 years.
 The subjects took either 50 mg DHEA or a placebo every day for 6 months.
 Results showed that 84% of the women and 67% of the men taking DHEA showed “a remarkable increase in perceived physical and psychological well-being” as compared to the placebo group.
 The subjects taking DHEA reported an improved ability to deal with stressful situations, increased energy, deeper sleep, improved mood and more relaxed feelings.